-Health indicators are sets of data (tables, graphs, maps) on health status, determinants and care in EU member countries.
-They allow for monitoring and comparison, and serve as a basis for policymaking.
+Health indicators are sets of data (tables, graphs, maps) on health status, determinants and care in EU member countries and other European countries.
+They allow for monitoring and comparison, and serve as a basis for policy-making.

 European Core Health Indicators (ECHI)